英語汁 / Eigo-jiru

 Since I do not drive myself, I feel unrelated to the vocabularies of this area.

-However I watch news from time to time, and when I hear an American-English vocabulary “gas” instead of a familiar word “petrol”, and sometimes it takes some time for me to figure out what it is…
+However, I watch news from time to time, and when I hear an American-English vocabulary “gas” instead of a familiar word “petrol”, sometimes it takes some time for me to figure out what it is…

 auto-by